nick13jaremek/sql-hotel/README.md

 ## Models

 Since the project is called SQL-Hotel, there exists a single database made of different tables.
-The single database is associated to the SQL-Hotel, a five starts digital building where ones can accomodate gracefully.
+The single database is associated to the SQL-Hotel, a five starts digital building where ones can accommodate gracefully.

 ### Reservations